 Structurally, they resemble traditional corporations; they have shareholders as their owners, and they appoint directors and officers just like a normal corporation.
 However, the officers in charge of operations in a benefit corporation have an additional duty to consider the social and environmental impacts while making business decisions.
 Similarly, shareholders of a benefit corporation must also consider the company's success in terms of positive impact it generates on the society and the environment rather than considering the company's growth alone.

 Since benefit corporations are registered with the designated state agency, they must comply with certain regulatory requirements.
 In addition to financial reports, they must also publish benefit reports to discuss the impact of their social and environmental endeavors.

 If the shareholders of a benefit corporation are of the opinion that their corporation could not keep up its commitment toward the society or the environment, or has failed to report the impact of its efforts, they have a private right of action, namely benefit enforcement, to make the corporation stick to its benefit purpose.

 If you need help with hybrid corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.